btdt: “been there, done that”

 Usually, you will have a file that completely specifies the dependencies and their versions of your project.

-For example, in the JavaScript/NPM ecosystem, this is the package-lock.json
+For example, in the JavaScript/NPM ecosystem, this is the package-lock.json file.

 As long as it doesn’t change, the installed dependencies will be the same and could be cached.